maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - The Model is an interaction network (https://arxiv.org/pdf/1612.00222.pdf), input: state and action, output next state and reward aka it maps states and actions to next states and rewards
-- The model, manager and controller/memory are split while training, aka they are trained at the same time separately using different methods (ex is manager uses REINFORCE), the losses are both task loss and resource loss aka it tries to not only optimize task performance but also computation time at the same time, but different parts might only care about one or the other (controller and memory only train on the task loss)
+- The model, manager and controller/memory are split while training, aka they are trained at the same time separately using different methods (example is manager uses REINFORCE), the losses are both task loss and resource loss aka it tries to not only optimize task performance but also computation time at the same time, but different parts might only care about one or the other (controller and memory only train on the task loss)
-- Note: The way the imagination part before executing an action or seq of actions (if the manager continues to pick 'act') affects how the controller actually picks the actions in the real env is through the memory, the controller when executing does not explicitly pick like a plan or something, but when the imagination/planning part was happening all the info it got was sent into the memory LSTM and so it was encoded, then this info is sent into the controller at each execution time step along with the current state to make it so it follows the best path it found implicitly (aka through the encoding as it holds more info about what was just planned) while executing.
-So the manager will better learn what states to imagine from and encode that, the controller while planning will better learn how to pick actions (also applies to executing) and the memory will better learn how to effectively encode what just was planned with the past history to allow the execution to 'go as planned'

 ### Imagination-Augmented Agents for Deep Reinforcement Learning (I2A)
 https://arxiv.org/pdf/1707.06203.pdf